James Anthony Griffin

 James Anthony Griffin (born June 13, 1934) is an American prelate of the Roman Catholic Church.
 Griffin served as bishop of the Diocese of Columbus in Ohio from 1983 to 2004.
 He previously served as an auxiliary bishop of the Diocese of Cleveland in Ohio from 1979 to 1983.

 Biography

-The fifth of seven children, Griffin was born in Fairview Park, Ohio, on June 13, 1934, to Thomas Anthony Griffin and Margaret Mary Hanousek.
+The fifth of seven children, Griffin was born in Fairview Park, Ohio, on June 13, 1934, to Thomas Griffin and Margaret Hanousek.
 He attended St. Angela Merici School in Fairview Park, Ohio, and Saint Ignatius High School in Cleveland.